cavillier/NousInnovonsPlatform/README.md

 See below the steps to launch your own platform on Firebase.

-Prerequisites:
+A) Prerequisites:

 0.a Create a firebase account : https://www.firebase.com/signup/

 0.b install Node.js and npm, then install firebase tools with the command : "npm install -g firebase-tools"

-Set up the platform on Firebase:
+B) Set up the platform on Firebase:

 1. Add a new project on Firebase : https://console.firebase.google.com/

-2. Enable Email/Password sign-in method in the Authentication
+2. Enable Email/Password sign-in method in the Authentification settings

 3. In Project Overview, copy paste your project's credentials for a web app (see below an example) :